BrazilPowered/docker-dotnet/README.md

 > Be sure to use your actual DTR domain name.

-Now log in in to your DTR instance with your provided credentials:
+Now log in to your DTR instance with your provided credentials:

 ```
-docker login "$env:dtrDomain" --username <you-username>
+docker login "$env:dtrDomain" --username <your-username>
 ```
 ![DTR login](./images/dtr-login.jpg)

 DTR is a private registry.
 To push images to a registry other than Docker Hub, you need to tag them with the registry's domain name.

-Tag the new web homepage image you've built with a new name that includes the DTR domain and the `dockersamples` organization:
+Tag the new web homepage image you've built with a new name that includes the DTR domain and your assigned organization:

 ```
 docker image tag `